Marta44/to-press2019/README.md

 - Cards-Images: I used Bootstrap cards to explain three options of personalization.
 The different height is made on purpose to fit the content.
 The images have different sizes and I didn't like that under the text there was a large empty space.
 The cards behave with responsiveness reducing the window width and are displayed stacked on top of each other on phone screens.
 - Call to action button "Contact us and Design with us": hovering over it turns into Porcelain color and it links to the "Contact us" page.
 #### Contact us page
-- Form: trying to submit the form with all the fields empty a message appears saying to fill out this field.
+- Form: trying to submit the form with all the fields empty an error message appears saying "fill out this field".
+Trying to insert an invalid email address an error message suggests which part of the email address is missing.
+Trying to attach a file or an image the selection process works and the file is uploaded.
+Trying to fill out the form correctly the form reloads.
+I added the boolean attribute required to the name, email and text message fields so if they are not filled is not possible to submit the form.
 - Call to action button "Submit": hovering over it turns into Porcelain color.
-If clicked it reloads the current page.
+If clicked, after have filled out the form it reloads the current page.

 ### Bugs and challenges during the project
 - I run into some issues placing the language buttons in the navigation bar.
 I tried to place them on the left, next to the logo, but I didn't like this solution and they were falling into the collapsible navbar.
 After asking an advice to the tutor at Code Institute Igor Basuga I placed them on the right on large screens and now are still in the collapsible navbar but also visible outside it, under the logo, if the toggle menu is not pressed.